seqizz/loose/README.md

 Since I am using NixOS, I am using this with dark magic ([systemd service](https://git.gurkan.in/gurkan/nixos-system-flake/src/commit/914d4f0ae730780c5240befa3bb9b746c46dc1ad/home-manager/lib/xserver.nix#L18), [udev rules](https://git.gurkan.in/gurkan/nixos-system-flake/src/commit/914d4f0ae730780c5240befa3bb9b746c46dc1ad/nixos/lib/laptop/loose.nix#L8)).
 Instructions for other distros are welcome, since I don't have enough incentive to write them (plus this tool is only really useful if it's integrated with udev).

-For the testing/development purposes, you can use poetry:
+For the testing/development purposes, you can use uv:
 - Clone this repo
-- Install poetry
+- Install uv
-- Run `poetry install` in the repo
+- Run `uv sync` in the repo

-### TODO

-Todo is tracked on my [issues](https://git.gurkan.in/gurkan/loose/issues) page.
-Although I am a happy user of my own solution, this is more like a wishlist :)